squidgetx/media_balance/code/README.md

 - Python
     - You can install all Python related dependencies using `pip install -r requirements.txt` from the `code` directory
 - You need an OpenAI key to use the GPT API.
 However, for convenience the cached results are stored in `progress.jsonl` files throughout this replication archive.
 Re-building the replication archive (eg, using `make`) will by default use these cached files.

+## Other Notes

+Unfortunately, the manual validation data and analysis are kind of strewn messily about and not currently located in one place.